-Carlton Gallery begins its 38th Mid-Summer Group Exhibition with a drop-in reception on Saturday, July 25, 11 to 4.
+Carlton Gallery begins its 38th Autumn Group Exhibition with “The Intuitive Presence of Art” on Saturday, October 10, 11 to 4 p.m.

-The 38th Mid-Summer Group Exhibition will continue through September 15th.
-The gallery is located 10 miles south of Boone, 7 miles north of Linville or Banner Elk and 8 miles from Blowing Rock at 10360 Hwy 105 South in the Grandfather Mountain community.
-Hours are 10 to 5 Tuesday through Saturday and 11 to 5 on Sunday.
+Carlton Gallery is located 10 miles south of Boone, 7 miles north of Linville or Banner Elk and 8 miles from Blowing Rock on NC 105 South in the Grandfather Mountain community.

 Visit Carlton’s Gallery’s website at to view the artists’ outstanding work.